Trifolium ambiguum

 Trifolium ambiguum, the kura clover or Caucasian clover, is a species of flowering plant in the family Fabaceae.
-It is native to Ukraine, Crimea, south European Russia, the northern Caucasus, Turkey, Iraq, and Iran, and has been introduced to New South Wales.
+It is native to Ukraine, Crimea, south European Russia, the northern Caucasus, eastern Turkey, Iraq, and Iran, and has been introduced to New South Wales.
 Planted for forage, once established it is tolerant of close grazing, and is also useful for honey production.